-Every year, thousands of workers are made ill by exposure to dust within the workplace, this results in an increase of lung diseases such as asthma, COPD and cancer.
+Every year, thousands of workers are made ill by exposure to dust in the workplace, this results in an increase of lung diseases such as asthma, COPD and cancer.

 Most industrial dusts contain particles of a wide range of sizes.
 The behaviour, deposition and fate of any particular particle after entry into the human respiratory system and the body response that it elicits, depend on the nature and size of the particle.
 HSE distinguishes two size fractions for limit-setting purposes termed ‘inhalable’ and ‘respirable’.